-- A contribution rate of 12% of salaries of salaries for Division E members and the current accruing cost contribution rates for Division F members - Top-up amounts for existing members if the VBI is below 100% equal to the amount of the member's Benefit payment less (the member's Vested benefit x VBI) increased for contribution tax.
+- A contribution rate of 12% of salaries of salaries for Division E members and the current accruing cost contribution rates for Division F members - Top-up amounts for existing members equal to the amount increased for contribution tax: Benefits Payment less (Vested Benefit x VBI).
 Top up payments are to be calculated and invoiced quarterly in arrears.
+Top-up payments are required from all retrenchments (VBI capped at 100%), but for other exits only when the VBI is below 100%.
 Benefits payments exclude the amount of any insurance proceeds, and - Any additional contributions that may be required in future under SPS 160.